truenas/middleware/docs/userguide/index.rst

 `sshd_config(5) <http://www.freebsd.org/cgi/man.cgi?query=sshd_config>`_
 are case sensitive.
 This means that your configuration will fail to do what you intended if you do not match the upper and lowercase letters of the keyword.

-If your clients are receiving “reverse DNS” or timeout errors, add an entry for the IP address of the FreeNAS® system in the *Host name database* field of Network → Global Configuration.
+If your clients are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the FreeNAS® system in the *Host name database* field of Network → Global Configuration.

 When configuring SSH, always test your configuration as an SSH user account to ensure that the user is limited to what you have configured and that they have